DocFinity-CDS/dom4future/README.md

 * `./gradlew test`: Run the tests
 * `./gradlew mavenZip`: Create a zip file that can be uploaded to Maven Central.
 VERSION, SIGNING_KEY, and SIGNING_PASSWORD envinroment variables must be provided.

+### Releasing
+There is a GitHub Action that runs the mavenZip target and attaches the result to any release created via the GitHub UI.
+This ZIP file must be manually uploaded to Maven Central.

 Project Scope
 -------------
 ### In Scope